Professor Catherine Schenk

-Catherine Schenk is professor of economic and social history at Oxford University.
+Catherine Schenk is professor of economic and social history at Oxford University and a fellow of St. Hilda’s College.
 Her research ranges across a variety of topics in international economic relations.

-She is particularly interested in the current policy implications of the history of the development of international financial regulation and the organisation of the international monetary system since 1945.
+She is particularly interested in the current policy implications of the history of the development of international financial regulation, international payments, and the organization of the international monetary system since 1945.

 Additionally, she undertakes research on the development of Hong Kong’s international financial centre and relations between Hong Kong and Mainland China since 1945 and the evolution of sovereign debt markets particularly after 1970.

-She has been visiting research fellow at the International Monetary Fund and the Hong Kong Institute for Monetary Research at the Hong Kong Monetary Authority.
+She has been visiting research fellow at the International Monetary Fund, the Bank for International Settlements, and the Hong Kong Institute for Monetary Research at the Hong Kong Monetary Authority.

 |2002 - 04||Reader, University of Glasgow|